artificial3d/project_graph/README.md

-This is a small utility to generate .dot files from a repository which can be fed into Graphviz.
+This is a small utility to generate .dot files from a directory (for example a film project repo) which can be fed into Graphviz.

 ### Usage
 To plot only the directory structure with all the files: